Terms of Service & Acceptable Use Policy

 9 - Limitation of Liability

-THE SERVICE IS PROVIDED "AS IS" AND "AS AVAILABLE" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
-THE OPERATOR DOES NOT WARRANT THAT THE SERVICE WILL BE UNINTERRUPTED, ERROR-FREE, OR THAT ANY SPECIFIC REQUEST WILL BE BLOCKED OR ALLOWED.
+THE SERVICE IS PROVIDED "AS IS" AND "AS AVAILABLE" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, OR NON-INFRINGEMENT.
+THE OPERATOR DOES NOT WARRANT THAT THE SERVICE WILL BE UNINTERRUPTED, ERROR-FREE, FREE OF BUGS OR VULNERABILITIES, OR THAT ANY SPECIFIC REQUEST WILL BE BLOCKED OR ALLOWED.
+THE OPERATOR MAKES NO WARRANTY THAT THE SERVICE WILL MEET CUSTOMER'S SECURITY OR COMPLIANCE REQUIREMENTS.

 10 - Governing Law & Dispute Resolution